This post is also available in: Svenska

 Also feel free to read the nice guest blog post of a mother with borderline personality disorder and a broken childhood, who had to struggle extra hard to learn to be a good mother.

-If you want to read about really good advice on how to best handle defiant and angry children, I recommend Explosive Children by Ross Greene (in Swedish).
+A book tip for you who want to get really good advice on how to best handle defiant and angry children is Explosive Children by Ross Greene.